 Melinda Meyer, President

-Meyer has worked with and served the heritage and arts communities of Northwestern Pennsylvania for nearly 20 years.
+Meyer has worked with and served the heritage and arts communities of Northwestern Pennsylvania for more than 20 years.
 She is experienced as an historian, educator, project consultant, grant writer and nonprofit administrator.

 As a public historian, Ms. Meyer speaks frequently on the history of Erie County and consistently pursues avenues to share local history with all audiences.
-She has experience developing public programming and walking and driving tours, collecting oral histories, designing and installing exhibitions and wayside interpretive signage, publishing, and coordinating special events like festivals and symposiums.
+She has experience developing public programs, collecting oral histories, designing and installing exhibitions and wayside interpretive signage, publishing, and coordinating special events like festivals and symposiums.
 Ms. Meyer has also taught museum studies and historic preservation undergraduate courses.

 Eric Dahlstrand, Vice President